 The future of NP's work in Ukraine

-NP will focus on addressing urgent civilian protection needs for vulnerable communities across Mykolaiv, Kharkiv, and Odesa Oblasts.
-The team will provide protection for communities in hard-to-reach places and connect them to humanitarian services like food, water, and medicine.
-NP will be assisting vulnerable populations, such as single parent households, child-headed households, unaccompanied minors, the elderly, those living with disabilities, and LGBTQI+ people.
+NP will continue to focus on addressing urgent civilian protection needs for vulnerable communities across Kharkiv, Odesa, Mykolaiv, and Kherson Oblasts.
+The team will continue to provide protection for communities in hard-to-reach places and connect them to humanitarian services like food, water, and medicine.